-Our proprietory mold removal and sterilization process uses a two-step system to create a safe, non-toxic 'cloud' that fills and penetrates every critical surface in your home, commercial, or industrial space.
-This 'dry cloud' is comprised of microscopic particules that kill everything from black mold fungi to bacteria and viruses on contact - without leaving any wet residue.
+Our proprietary mold removal and sterilization process uses a two-step system to create a safe, non-toxic 'cloud' that fills and penetrates every critical surface in your home, commercial, or industrial space.
+This 'dry cloud' is comprised of microscopic particles that kill everything from black mold fungi to bacteria and viruses on contact - without leaving any wet residue.

 Realtors & home sellers note!
 Is the sale of your home subject to the remediation of mold on the premises?
 After treatment, you'll pass a mold test, no problem.

 Step 1: First we apply the InstaPURE process using a Health Canada registered sterilant that denatures or safely kills all mold spores, fungi, bacteria, and viruses it comes in contact with.
 Containing tiny disinfectant particles that measure only a few microns, the InstaPURE process can permeate the hardest to reach places without damaging any surfaces.
 And although deadly to mold, it's safe enough to be FDA-approved for food contact.